You know that expression: “Whatever your renovation budget … double it?”

 “Free House with Purchase of Land!”

-As long-time Afford Anything readers know, Will and I bought a triplex in one of the most desirable neighborhoods in Atlanta.
+As long-time Afford Anything readers know, we bought a triplex in one of the most desirable neighborhoods in Atlanta.
 (A triplex is like a duplex, but with three units.)

 We snagged the house for a jaw-dropping steal.
 A vacant lot of similar size one block away sold for $190,000.
 The free market, in other words, believes the underlying land is worth $190,000.